Sergii5854/ba-academy/docs/Task.md

 #### Description:

 Create a decentralized educational system.
 DLT
-The main goal of DAPP is to increase the student's influence on the final result of education .
+The main goal of this dApp is to increase the student's influence on the final result of education and track attendance and marks on blockchain.
 Students can use their marks:
 - To fill up the subject on which they do not have enough marks;
 - Exchange/trade marks with each other students;